Exhibitions and Digital Assets

 The primary mission of Avery's special collections is to provide scholarly research support, object-based instruction and general access to students, faculty, and interested outside parties.
 In keeping with these goals, Art Properties (Columbia’s art collection); Avery Classics (rare books); and Drawings & Archives also have robust publication and exhibition loan programs supported by the services described below.

 The Avery Library has an active exhibition loan program and we are pleased to regularly work with domestic and international institutions to facilitate loans ranging in size from individual objects up to several hundred at a time.
-The minimum lead time for the majority of our loans is one year.
+The minimum lead time for the majority of our loans is one year, and may be longer for international venues or loans of more than 10 objects.
 Borrowers must provide museum-standard facility reports and proof of insurance, and are responsible for all costs related to the loan, including (but not limited to): loan fees; object conservation; imaging; matting, framing, object mounts; packing, crating, transportation; and courier expenses.

 For inquiries about borrowing specific collection materials, please write to the relevant holding department:

 Avery policy is to provide the digital files representing our collection materials in exhibition and publication.
 High resolution files are created by our Digital Imaging Studio and the minimum turnaround from receipt of payment to file delivery is 8 weeks.
 Pricing begins at $50 per item and final costs depend on the size of the original as well as the intended output.
 Please see Digital Imaging Services for additional information.

 Rights and Reproductions